jati251/Cariin-Buku-Dong/README.md

 # Cariin-Buku-Dong
 Mini project for travelio recruitment

-- Server deploy with docker on GCP instance : https://cariingameaja-server.jatisuryo.com/
+- Server deployed with docker on GCP instance : https://cariingameaja-server.jatisuryo.com/
-- Client deploy with Firebase : https://cariin-buku.web.app/
+- Client deployed on Firebase : https://cariin-buku.web.app/
 - Using Supabase for postgres database